ppwwyyxx/cocoapi/README.md

 * Close file handle after openning
 * Fix a small bug in rleToBbox
 * Fix a segfault in RLE decoding

+For compatibility, we will not make any API changes or non-bug behavior changes to the existing APIs of the official cocoapi.